-I’ll be enjoying the opera (with the lovely Anna Netrebko) on Saturday night, but being the altruistic writer I am, here’s my mini-list of places to watch the Champion’s League finale, if you weren’t one of the lucky 65 000 people to have snapped up tickets.
+I’ll be enjoying the opera (with the lovely Anna Netrebko) on Saturday night, but everyone else will be watching the football.
+As such, here’s my mini-list of places to watch the Champion’s League finale, if you weren’t one of the lucky 65 000 people to have snapped up tickets.
 Pretty much every Munich bar will be showing the finale on Saturday, and you won’t have to look far to find somewhere.
 But if you want somewhere with a good atmosphere, it might be worth planning your viewing.

 The weather is set to be clear and dry on Saturday evening (just a 10-20% chance of rain) so a beer garden is a safe bet: